willdiep/parkingrabbit-frontend/README.md

 # ParkingRabbit v1.0

 ParkingRabbit is an e-parking service that allows users to book parking spaces in San Francisco before reaching their destinations.
-It is a single-page full-stack web app built using React on the front-end and Ruby on Rails with a PostgresSQl database on the back-end.
+It is a single-page full-stack web app built using React on the front-end and Ruby on Rails with a PostgresSQL database on the back-end.

 This is a two-week MVP capstone project at Flatiron School